rafaelcaricio/django-pyvows/README.md

 PyVows is a BDD (Behaviour Driven Development) inspired by Vows for node.js

-More documentation about pyVows can be found at [the project homepage](http://pyvows.org) or for mode updated usage check the project [tests itself](https://github.com/heynemann/pyvows/tree/master/tests).
+More documentation about pyVows can be found at [the project homepage](http://pyvows.org) or for more updated usage check the project [tests itself](https://github.com/heynemann/pyvows/tree/master/tests).

 Django-PyVows is in sync with the latest Django developments and supports Django 1.8.